CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/README.md

+---
+layout: welcome-hub-page
+title: "Community Rules | Andres Castro Campaign"
+description: "Guidelines for respectful participation in our open-source campaign community.
+Code of conduct, content standards, privacy guidelines, and moderation policies."
+permalink: /campaign/welcome-hub/rules/
+---

 # 🚦 Rules of the Road (Quick Overview)

-We’re building the first fully open-source, people-powered congressional campaign.
+We're building the first fully open-source, people-powered congressional campaign.
 To protect our contributors, neighbors, and communities, these rules guide how we work together.

 ---